Social Media Marketing Poor Mindset.

 But is that the right way of marketing and should it be so?

 Yes, you should promote your business on social media networks, but that doesn’t mean you should sell anything to anyone, including lies.

 I am not even surprised that some digital marketing training programs out there are encouraging this, which I think is the downfall for anyone looking to build something that will last.

-That’s why many people keep taking courses after course about digital marketing without getting any result,
+That’s why many people keep taking courses after course about digital marketing without getting any results,

 Why?
-Because they listen to the wrong people and build from a faulty foundation from BS marketers who wants to sell their course.
+Because they listen to the wrong people and build from a faulty foundation from BS marketers who want to sell their course.